MAV Opinion Editorial - The link between the arts and wellbeing

 With COVID-19 taking away much of our face-to-face interaction, local government has got to be creative to reframe how they stay relevant and deliver programs and experiences virtually.
 They have risen to the challenge with accessible, engaging, relevant, and often free, programs and activities.

 Libraries have long been social and cultural centres for communities in the physical world and were early adopters of online delivery.
 Home-delivering books, conducting online performances – ‘StoryTime’ is even online, and hosting countless interactive exhibitions and eisteddfods.
-Even the Melbourne International Film Festival (MIFF) is online for the first time with MIFF 68 ½.
+Even the Melbourne International Film Festival (MIFF) is online for the first time with MIFF 68 ½ (PDF - 189KB).
 From 6 August, anyone in the world can watch some brilliant cinema and engage with the creatives behind the camera.

 The City of Greater Geelong combines arts, technology and history with their Connecting Memory app, telling the region’s story with film, audio and text and first-hand accounts of those who have lived or live in the region.